The TraxinteL Guide to Digital Infidelity (2025)

 Infidelity in the digital age leaves an indelible footprint.
 While encrypted messaging apps like WhatsApp or Signal protect the content of a conversation, they do not protect the metadata—the 'who, when, and where' of communication.

-OSINT investigators do not need to read messages to prove a relationship exists; they simply map the digital exhaust.
+OSINT investigators do not need to read messages to surface relationship-linked patterns; they map the digital exhaust and look for repeated corroborating signals.

 1. Temporal Anomalies (The Chronotype)